 See that design on Page Six of the attached document.

-But RIOC rejects this design, and its reasons are eye-opening…
+But RIOC rejects Cornell Tech’s design, and its reasons are eye-opening…

 According to RIOC senior project manager Prince Shah, the Cornell Tech design would “…extend 600 linear feet and travel past the Capobianco Field, require pier supports throughout the Motorgate Plaza area, and restrict emergency vehicle access along East Promenade.
 Maintaining emergency access is a requirement per the General Development Plan.
 Due to these requirements, east waterfront layout#1 based on the existing 2015 study is not feasible.”